mapnik/node-mapnik-sample-code/README.md

 # node-mapnik examples

-Examples are designed to be run from the root like:

-    node ./examples/simple/render.js examples/stylesheet.xml map.png

 ## Depends

+ - Node.js v0.10.x or v0.8.x
+ - Mapnik node.js bindings

+    npm install mapnik

 A few examples have other dependencies.
 Install all possible like:

     npm install express generic-pool get

+Examples are designed to be run from the root like:

+    node ./simple/render.js ./stylesheet.xml map.png

 Examples are arranged into topic directories: